Willson Contreras Player Props: Cardinals vs. Pirates

-Willson Contreras -- 1-for-4 with an RBI in his most recent game -- will be in action for the St. Louis Cardinals against the Pittsburgh Pirates, with Roansy Contreras on the hill, on April 15 at 2:15 PM ET.
+On Sunday, Willson Contreras (on the back of going 0-for-1) and the St. Louis Cardinals face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
+First pitch is at 2:15 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Pirates.
+In his last game he had a hitless showing (0-for-1) against the Pirates.

 Willson Contreras Game Info & Props vs. the Pirates